jojox25/practice_assignment/README.md

 It was really refreshing to see these myths debunked in this article.
 Definitely a read I recommend if you're interested in QA!

 ### Thank you for reading!

+# Sam Phelan was here

+I found this article very interesting because it opened my eyes to an occupation that I truly knew next-to-nothing about (which is ironic considering how related it is to Software Engineering).
+As someone who personally believed in a few of the myths mentioned in this article, it makes me wonder why this profession doesn't get more recognition, even though its a vital component of workforce that's crucial in practically every industry.

+I believe this may be due to the fact that QA testing isn't really taught in the CS curriculum, which itself is an interesting topic that isn't backed by much logic.